Romulo-Moraes/Romulo-Moraes/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Peres &nbsp; }</h1>

 Hey!
 My name is Rômulo Peres de Moraes, a passionate computer enthusiast dedicated to understanding the inner workings of computers.
 My interests extend to video games, skateboarding and music.
 When it comes to programming languages, C is my absolute favorite.
-To me, there's nothing more powerful than it.
+To me, there is nothing more powerful than it.

 <h1>Some good repositories that you could like</h1>